chrisdeutsch/pyautossh/README.md

 ## Tips

-1. Always use key-based authentication
+1. Use key-based authentication
-2. Configure SSH agent for convenient key management
+2. Configure SSH agent for passwordless authentication with passphrase-protected keys
 3. Adjust keep-alive settings based on how aggressive you want to reconnect
-4. Use terminal multiplexers for session persistence
+4. Use terminal multiplexers (e.g. `tmux` or `screen`) for session persistence

 ## Related Projects